Minimum working hours per shift in Australia

 In Australia, employers must give their workers shifts that satisfy the minimum working hour shifts for their industry.

-And, you can find minimum working hours for a shift included in Australian awards.
+And, you can find minimum working hours for a shift in the applicable Australian award.

 Minimum shift hours will vary across industries.